jkeger/seagen/README.md

-A work-in-progress python implementation of the stretched-equal-area (SEA) algorithm for generating spherically symmetric arrangements of particles for SPH initial conditions with accurate densities, as described by Kegerreis et al. (2018), *in prep*.
+A work-in-progress python implementation of the stretched-equal-area (SEA) algorithm for generating spherically symmetric arrangements of particles for SPH initial conditions (or any particle distributions) with accurate densities, as presented in Kegerreis et al. (2018), *in prep*.

 Jacob Kegerreis and Josh Borrow